CyberYY2030/CyberYY2030/README.md

 - 👋 Hi, I’m CyberY
 - 👀 I’m interested in AI agent, web3.0
-- 🌱 Investment professional with 10 years of experience in private fund trading and investment support.
+- 🌱 Investment professional with years of experience in risky assets trading and investment support.
 I use Python and AI-assisted coding tools to build prototypes for market data analysis, transaction workflow automation, and investment decision support.
 - 💞️ My projects are personal prototypes and research tools.
-They are not production trading systems and do not execute real-money orders.
 - 📫 How to reach me  logan_wang@yahoo.com

 <!---